► Electric Mercedes cars and Project EQ

 The Generation EQ concept shows the first in a series of new electric Mercs and then-marketing chief Jens Thiemer took time out from the French show to explain the thinking behind the electric car project.

-‘These new cars are purpose-designed; they will not be existing cars,’ he told CAR, pointing to the crisp style pioneered by the EQ pictured above.
+‘These new cars are purpose-designed; they will not be existing cars,’ he told CAR in 2016, pointing to the crisp style pioneered by the EQ pictured above.
 ‘This concept car is called Generation EQ because we want to say it’s a whole family coming.

 ‘The model you see here is very close to the first electric production car.
 You will see it in 2018… and the price will be comparable to a top-end GLC.’

 That GLC crossover reference is pertinent; the EQ has similar proportions, but with a slicker, more modernist vibe.
 Pop on production door handles, wheels, lights and interior, and you can easily imagine this sliding into dealer showrooms.
 And unlike BMW's posh supermini and racy sports car, Merc is planning to launch its sub-brand with a vogueish crossover.